tsnellgrove/dark_castle3/doc/to_do.md

 ##########################

 Version 6.x Goals
-- New rooms and puzzles!!
-- New ideas - ideally should leverage existing coding with minimal addiional feature requirements -implement new ideas
-- publish new version and get feedback

-*** Awesome Words to Use ***
-- stalwart (hedgehog)
-- griffonage (illegible handwriting)
-- recreancy (shameful cowardice; perfidy)
-- aubade
-- defenistrate
-- consigliere
-- consternation
-- phyisogamy (from 3 Muskateers)
-- Gallivanter
-- Solipsistic
-- Bamboozled
-- Flabbergasted
-- Discombobulated
-- Cattywampus
-- Lollygag
-- Makarkey
-- Kerfluffle
-- Brouhaha
-- Nincompoop
-- Skedaddle
-- Pumpernickel
-- rolly-polly (hedgehog)
-- Coddiwomple
-- Sockdolager (forceful blow)
-- sagaciate (get along)
-- sockdolager

-*** possible new rooms ***
-- upon_drawbridge
-- entrance_hall (home base with well & safe shelf & hedgehog?)
-- chapel (another possible home base?)
-- courtyard
-- library
-- narrow / collapsed passage
-- kitchen
-- smithy
-- maze
-- wizards_tower
-- dungeons

-*** RESEARCH ***
-- read The Craft of Adventure
-- Play at least 5 games
-- Read the Digital Antiquiarian reviews

-- PUZZLE: perhaps at some point Burt needs to bake biscuits??
-	- would involve finding and mixing ingredients, right order, starting fire, baking right time / temp

-- PUZZLE: Under Water Puzzle:
-	- treasure at bottom of old well - but need a magical way to hold your breath?
-	- old_well as water source in entrance_hall and also passage to... where?
-	- can hold breath for 4 turns, locked grate is 2 moves down, get warning on half air and last turn
-		- TBD: create LiquidContainer class
-			- TBD: create new LiquidContainer class
-			- TBD: instantiate old_well in the main_hall which contains fresh water
-			- TBD: update drink() to allow / error for drinking from the old_well
-	- lantern is water proof
-	- should be like rope puzzle for Zork I...
-		- you have everything you need in the remote room but can't get out without solving puzzle

-*** DEBUG TOOLS ***
-- work room for testing similar to tcrf.net Hollywood Hijinx

-*** INTERPRETER ENHANCEMENT ***
-- TBD: sort out synonyms like 'stand' and 'sit' and 'lie'
-- Interpreter enhancements:
-	- noun synonyms (list in place of base_name)
-	- verb synonyms (attribute of Class?
-Should verbs associated with obj???)
-	- enable "take all", "drop all"
-	- randomize frequent responses (e.g. "in your spell book you see...")
-- re-institue remove() verb for Garment; 'take' as synonym
-	- worn obj take() => "You're already wearing it"
-	- obj on floor remove() => "Taken" (i.e. is synonym)
-- assume that item in hand will be used for activity (e.g. attack)
-- move() command ?
-- enable 'take all'
-- create 'jump' command with same response as Zork ('Whee!'
-I think?)
-- randomize description of Burt shown during 'inventory'
-- convert words like 'look' to 2word in interp(), rather than cmd(), if possible

 *** STORY IDEAS ***
 - link lantern, sword, and jug to Infocom history but unify with fantasy genre (no battery)